 Finally getting around to setting up a blog.
 This is primarily about running and fitness but there's no telling what else I'll post about.

 I've always tried to be a fit person, for as far back as I can remember.
 I was very active in sports when I was young.
 I played football, basketball, baseball and ran track.
-I was fairly successful and a good athlete, then at the end of m
+I was fairly successful and a good athlete, then at the end of my 9th grade year I was taking down decorations from the end-of-the-year dance.

 I was on student council, so that was part of my duties.
 Unfortunately for me, as it turns out, we had hung decorations from the rafters of the gymnasium over 20 feet in the air.
 This required a scaffolding-type ladder to reach.
-I would take down a decoration and then some other folks
+I would take down a decoration and then some other folks would push the ladder to the next decoration.
+We were almost finished when the wheels on the ladder got hung up and the ladder fell over with me in it.

 I was very lucky to be alive, but that event would change my life forever.
 I broke my right hip completely, requiring three 5 1/2 inch screws to repair.
 I also shattered my right elbow, which required six pins and screws to fix, broke my left elbow as well but not as severe, and suffered a major concussion.
 I spent six days in the hospital and over six months learning to walk again, albeit with a limp.